AromaKitsune/aromakitsune.github.io/pages/Wii-U-Custom-System-Fonts.md

 A variety of custom system-wide fonts for the Wii U.

-This page provides Fontworks fonts for Wii U. If you want a collection of these OTF fonts for other uses, you can get them from the
+This page provides a few Fontworks fonts for Wii U. If you want a collection of these OTF fonts for other uses, you can get them from the
 <a href="https://archive.org/details/Fontworks" target="_blank">
 Internet Archive</a>.